fbildirici/fbildirici.github.io/_pages/about.md

 I am a **PhD** candidate in **Artificial Intelligence** at [Ankara University](https://www.ankara.edu.tr/programlar/4/928/4432-2070/).
 Before embarking on my doctoral journey, I earned an MSc in Management Information Systems and an MA in Science and Technology Studies.

-Currently, I serve as a **Configuration and Transformation Orchestrator** at [ASELSAN](https://www.aselsan.com.tr/), where I lead transformative projects and initiatives.
-I also embrace this role in various transformation projects and provide consultancy to startups, collaborating with innovative tech companies specializing in AI and digital transformation.
+I currently serve as a **Configuration and Transformation Orchestrator** at [ASELSAN](https://www.aselsan.com.tr/) and collaborate with several startups, contributing to transformative projects in AI and digital transformation.

-Throughout my academic journey, I've been deeply immersed in AI and software development.
-At my university, I engaged in groundbreaking projects that fused AI with digital transformation, utilizing cutting-edge solutions.
-These experiences enriched my understanding and fueled my passion for the field.
-My research focuses on Artificial Intelligence and Transformation, AIOps, MLOps, and automation.
-I'm dedicated to developing explainable and responsible AI systems, emphasizing transparency and ethical integration into society.
+Throughout my academic career, I have been deeply engaged in artificial intelligence and software development, participating in projects that integrate AI with digital transformation.
+These experiences have enriched my expertise and fueled my passion for the field.
+My research focuses on artificial intelligence and transformation, AIOps, MLOps, and automation.
+I am dedicated to developing explainable and responsible AI systems, emphasizing transparency and ethical integration into society.

 - [A Survival Guide to a PhD by **Andrej Karpathy**](https://karpathy.github.io/2016/09/07/phd){:target="\_blank"}